tusharkantnandi99/Sudoku_Solver/README.md

-# Sudoku Solver Project
+# Sudoku_Solver

-## Project Overview
+## Game Overview
-This project is a Sudoku Solver built using HTML, CSS, and JavaScript.
+This Game is a Sudoku Solver built using HTML, CSS, and JavaScript.

 It uses the Backtracking Algorithm to solve Sudoku puzzles automatically.